 Thengai Thuvayal / Thogayal | Fried Coconut Chutney

-Thengai Thuvayal is one of the easiest recipe to make with roasted lentils, chilies and coconut.
+Thengai Thuvayal is one of the easiest recipes to make with roasted lentils, chilies, and coconut.
 This thogayal pairs wonderfully with hot rice and dollop of ghee or oil.

 fried coconut chutney in a brown bowl with potato curry on the side